holmesjr/di-example/README.md

-# springboot-example
+# di-example
-Spring boot and other stuff
+An example of DI.